-Description: In Physical Science: Chemistry, students explore traditional concepts of atomic structure, properties of matter, and interactions of matter, as well as related space science concepts, while enhancing critical thinking and lab skills through hands-on experiences.
+Description: In Physical Science: Chemistry, students explore traditional concepts of atomic structure, properties of matter, and interactions of matter, as well as related space science concepts, while enhancing critical thinking and lab skills through hands-on experiences utilizing 3-Dimensional teaching and learning strategies.
+Prerequisites: Biology

-0335 ASTRONOMY 5 Credits
+0335 ASTRONOMY

-Description: This course offers an opportunity to explore various astronomy topics.
+Description: This course offers an opportunity to explore various astronomy topics through 3-Dimensional teaching and learning strategies.
 Students will build their knowledge of the physical process that shaped the universe with emphasis on the development of an Earth Moon system, formation of the solar system, life cycles of stars, and Earth's space within the galaxy and universe.
 The goal of the course is to explore the universe and its development over time.
+Prerequisites: None